Strong Growth Will Continue

 Popular Economics Weekly

-Why has inflation fallen so dramatically?
-There are a number of reasons, beginning with the fact that the supply chain of goods and services has caught up to the demand by consumers and companies for goods and services.
-But also, labor productivity, the amount of goods produced per worker-hour, has risen sharply in the last 12 months, largely because of new technologies such as AI, which has stream-lined supply chains, shortening delivery times.
+Inflation has fallen dramatically, in other words.
+The supply chain of goods and services has caught up to demand.
+But also, labor productivity, the amount of goods produced per worker-hour, has risen sharply in the last 12 months.

-And health care spending is soaring, as a record 21.3 million people have officially signed up for healthcare insurance through the HealthCare.gov Marketplace for 2024, marking a third consecutive banner year for the program, per the press release.
+And, though I’m repeating myself, health care spending is soaring, as a record 21.3 million people have officially signed up for healthcare insurance through the HealthCare.gov Marketplace for 2024, marking a third consecutive banner year for the program.

 HHS Secretary Xavier Becerra said, “Once again, a record-breaking number of Americans have signed up for affordable health care coverage through the Affordable Care Act’s Marketplace, and now they and their families have the peace of mind that comes with coverage.”